Illumina/strelka/docs/userGuide/README.md

 ## Input requirements

+### Sequencing Data

 The input sequencing reads are expected to come from a paired-end sequencing assay.
-Any non-paired reads in the input are ignored by default except to double-check for putative somatic variant evidence in the normal sample.
+Any input other than paired-end reads are ignored by default except to double-check for putative somatic variant evidence in the normal sample during somatic variant analysis.
+Read lengths above ~400 bases are not tested.

+### Alignment Files

-Strelka requires input sequencing reads to be mapped by an external tool and provided as input in BAM or CRAM format.
+All input sequencing reads should be mapped by an external tool and provided as input in BAM or CRAM format.

-The following limitations apply to the BAM/CRAM alignment records which can be used as input:
+The following limitations apply to the input BAM/CRAM alignment records:

 * Alignments cannot contain the "=" character in the SEQ field.
 * RG (read group) tags are ignored -- each alignment file must represent one sample.
-* Alignments with basecall quality values greater than 70 are rejected (these are not supported on the assumption that this indicates an offset error)
+* Alignments with basecall quality values greater than 70 will trigger a runtime error (these are not supported on the assumption that this indicates an offset error)

+### VCF Files

+Input VCFs files are accepted for a number of roles as described below.
+All input VCF records are checked for compatibility with the given reference genome, in additional to role-specific checks described below.
+If any VCF record's REF field is not compatible with the reference genome a runtime error will be triggered.
+"Compatible with the reference genome" means that each VCF record's REF base either (1) matches the corresponding reference genome base or the VCF record's REF base is 'N' or the reference genome base is any ambiguous IUPAC base code (all ambiguous base codes are converted to 'N' while importing the reference).

 ## Outputs